National Herald: History

 National Herald was established in Lucknow on 9 September 1938 by Jawaharlal Nehru.
 The paper carried on its masthead the words 'Freedom is in Peril, Defend it with All Your Might' taken from a cartoon by Gabriel from Brentford, Middlesex that Indira Gandhi had forwarded to Nehru.
-Jawaharlal Nehru was an early editor of the newspaper and until his appointment as Prime Minister was the Chairman of the Herald's Board of Directors.
-In 1938, K. Rama Rao was appointed the paper's first editor.
+Jawaharlal Nehru was an early editor of the newspaper and until his appointment as prime minister was the chairman of the Herald's board of directors.
+In 1938, Kotamraju Rama Rao was appointed the paper's first editor.
 Following the Quit India Resolution of August 1942, the British Raj clamped down on the Indian press and the paper was shut between 1942 and 1945.
 The Herald reopened in 1945 and from 1946 to 1950, Feroze Gandhi served as the paper's Managing Director, helping restore its financial health.
 From 1946 to 1978, Manikonda Chalapathi Rau served as its editor.

-Nehru had served as the paper's international correspondent for a while and after becoming Prime Minister was able to use the paper to espouse unpopular views and to sidestep the press corps in conveying his thoughts on various issues to the reading public as in 1954 when he wrote a scathing piece on the Bikini Atoll nuclear tests titled 'The Death-dealer'.
+Nehru had served as the paper's international correspondent for a while and after becoming prime minister was able to use the paper to espouse unpopular views and to sidestep the press corps in conveying his thoughts on various issues to the reading public as in 1954 when he wrote a scathing piece on the Bikini Atoll nuclear tests titled 'The Death-dealer'.

 The paper had editions from Lucknow and New Delhi, the latter begun in 1968.
 In Delhi, the paper was based out of Herald House on Bahadur Shah Zafar Marg, known as Delhi's Fleet Street while in Lucknow it was based out of the Nehru Bhawan and Nehru Manzil buildings.
 The National Herald also had Hindi and Urdu editions named Navjeevan and Qaumi Awaz.

 In January 2008 discussions about closure began.
 On 1 April 2008 the paper's editorial (of its sole remaining edition, New Delhi) announced that it was temporarily suspending operations.
 The paper had failed to modernise its print technology and had not computerised at the time of suspending operations and had been making losses for several years owing to lack of advertising revenues and overstaffing.
 At the time of its closure T V Venkitachalam was its editor-in-chief.